-Agile + DevOps Virtual 2020 - Industry Technical Presentations
+Agile + DevOps East 2021 - Industry Technical Presentations

-Get solutions to your top testing & QA challenges by attending the Industry Technical Presentations (ITPs).
+Get solutions to your top software development challenges by attending the Industry Technical Presentations (ITPs).
 Offered alongside the concurrent sessions in 1-hour time slots, these presentations give you the opportunity to learn first-hand how solution providers have implemented their products and services in the real world.
 These solution providers are often on the leading edge of new technologies, tools, and practices and offer conference attendees a window into their future.